Interactron: Embodied Adaptive Object Detection: Models

 \textbf{Policy Training} is performed by treating the problem as a sequence prediction task.
 We learn $n$ different embeddings to produce $n$ different Policy Tokens.
 The Transformer outputs of the Policy Tokens are passed through an MLP to produce the action probability distribution.
 All possible trajectories of length $n$ are explored during training and the policy is optimized to select the actions which lead to a complete rollout $\mathbf{F}$ with the lowest $IFGA$.
 When $n$ is small it is possible to roll out every trajectory, but as $n$ gets larger stochastic exploration or reinforcement learning methods are preferable, we leave this to future work.
 The Detection Tokens are fed into the Transformer one frame at a time, followed by a Policy Token, the output of which is used to predict the next action the agent should take.
 The model has access to all of the previous frames when deciding which action to take next.
 The adaptive gradient is only computed once all $n$ steps have been taken.
+Figure~\ref{fig:detarch} in the Appendix provides more details about our model.